GuillaumeDIDIER/Ars-Magica-Characters/Magi/Aydamir of Soba/Aydamir, the Alchemist+60.md

 Mastery (3): -3 Might cost, Cost: 1 (Base 4, -3 mastery), Init: Qik - 4 (Base Qik - 4), Fatigue: 1 Level, Penetration: -5
 *(Base 15, +1 Conc, +3 Sight)*

-There are similar potions that may grant the *Fiery Breath* Power or the *Tay al-Ard (Travel)* Power and many others but most of them are jinn powers that Aydamir saw in his travels and adventures.
+There are similar potions that may grant the *Fiery Breath* Power or the *Tay al-Ard (Travel)* Power and many others but most of them are jinn powers or ancient egyptian powers that Aydamir saw in his travels and adventures.
 This potion costs at least 7 doses of Sovereign Reagent or 7 pawns of vis.
 *(Base 20, +1 Sun)*

 ### Tueor Salutem